 Lastly, Bert Thompson wrote in another article that the “biblical solution is that the person who has heard the gospel, who has believed its message, who has repented of past sins, and who has confessed Christ as Lord must then—in order to receive remission (forgiveness) of sins—be baptized.”
 True repentance leads one to desire baptism.
 2 Corinthians 7:10; Acts 3:19

-although salvation is free, it is also conditional.
+Even though salvation is free, it is also conditional upon our obedience.
 God has laid out clear prerequisites that need to be followed in order to be saved.
 God will respond to sincere repentance that is expressed through obedience to His Word.
 You must respond like those at Pentecost, that you may be saved as they were.
 You can obtain salvation by holding to these five lessons.

 If you are searching for answers or seeking God, then you can find the answers through our free online Bible course.
 For the opportunity to study encouraging scriptures and allow you to learn more about God’s Word online contact us today!